prathimacode-hub/FarmArk/README.md

 <h2>🙌Join Here</h2>

- I welcome all the open source enthusiasts who wants to join their hands in supporting this cause.
-Be a part of this initiative by applying your technical skills and all you had got as a developer.
+ Warm invite to all the individuals who are looking forward to play their roles as a developer to label the pressing needs faced by farmers.

 <h2>🔑Tech Stacks</h2>